yannxou/RefaceCPLiveControl/README.md

 #### C ⏐ *Stop actions*

 * Press and release the key to stop playing.
+* Press and hold + C# to stop playing clips from all armed tracks.
 * Press and hold + E to stop all clips from all tracks.
 * Press and hold + F to stop the current track clip (if any).
+* Press and hold + F# to stop all recording clips.

 #### C# ⏐ *Recording actions*